 These operations pose a slight risk that the patient will lose the ability to ejaculate, leaving him only capable of “dry” orgasms and rendering him infertile.
 Therefore, men with testicular cancer who want to have children may want to ask their doctors about sperm banking.7

 Testicular Cancer and Masculinity

 “At the beginning, when I first lost my testicle, I thought, Oh my God, I’m only half a man now.
 But that really went away quickly.
-Once I had been through my surgery and stuff like that, and after I was feeling better, we went back to, to know, making love.
+Once I had been through my surgery and stuff like that, and after I was feeling better, we went back to, you know, making love.
 It was easy.
-I did not feel stifled.”4
+I did not feel stifled.”8

 - Gordon, D.F.
 (1995).
 Testicular cancer and masculinity.
 Men’s Health and Illness: Gender, Power, and the Body.
 Thousand Oaks: Sage.